jamie-lord/Lord.technology/_posts/2025-04-13-cloudflare-containers-reimagining-global-compute-at-the-edge.md

 **Secure Execution Environments**
 Platforms running untrusted or user-generated code that require strong isolation without the complexity of building custom sandboxing.

-As the June 2025 beta approaches, forward-thinking organisations should consider how this architecture might influence not just their implementation decisions, but their broader approach to distributed system design.
-The convergence of edge computing, serverless, and containers continues to reshape the infrastructure landscape, challenging long-held assumptions about how we build and deploy global applications.
+As the June 2025 beta approaches, organisations should consider how this architecture might influence not just their implementation decisions but their broader approach to distributed system design.
+Cloudflare's bet is that infrastructure will increasingly be programmed rather than declared—and that the orchestration layer belongs in application code rather than configuration files.

-Cloudflare's approach offers a thought-provoking contribution to this evolution—one that suggests the future of cloud computing may be less about static infrastructure declarations and more about programmable, dynamic infrastructure that adapts to changing conditions in real-time.